A G Manly Charitable Trust

 - STEM education initiatives, especially engineering

-- Practical training and apprenticeship programs
+- Practical training and apprenticeship programmes

 - Career development for early-career engineers